Maintaining Pool Water Quality - The 5 Things You Must Know

 Our Manufacturers Recommended Range: 1.5 - 2.5 ppm

-• Stabiliser: stabliser is a chemical (cyanuric acid) that acts like sunburn cream for your pool water which reduces the amount of chlorine killed by UV light from the sun.
-It is most effective in the summer months when UV light is at is highest levels however you need stabiliser year round.
+- Stabiliser: stabliser is a chemical (cyanuric acid) that acts like sunburn cream for your pool water which reduces the amount of chlorine killed by UV light from the sun.
+It is most effective in the summer months when UV light is at its highest levels, however, you need stabiliser year round.

 Why is this important?
-If your pool is in direct sunlight for much of the day, and you don't have a pool blanket, UV light can kill much, or all, of the chlorine your chlorinator is producing.
-Yes, you can turn up your chlorinator to the maximum setting however this means you are working the chlorine producing cell much harder than needed and you will shorten the cells operational life.
+If your pool is in direct sunlight for much of the day and you don't have a pool blanket, UV light can kill most or all of the chlorine your chlorinator is producing.
+Yes, you can turn up your chlorinator to the maximum setting, however, this means you are working the chlorine producing cell much harder than needed and you will shorten the cells operational life.
 At between $350 and $500 to replace a cell, stabiliser is a lot cheaper.
-Without stabiliser, if you have several sunny days, then overcast condition and back to sunny again, your chlorine levels are going to fluctuate in and out of range which will invite algae, phosphates and other critters into your water.
-Prevention is better than cure with any of these as you need to add algicides, flocculants and other expensive chemicals along with the extra time needed to cure your suddenly unwell pool.
+Without stabiliser, if you have several sunny days, then overcast conditions and back to sunny again, your chlorine levels are going to fluctuate in and out of range which will invite algae, phosphates and other critters into your water.
+Prevention is better than cure with any of these, as you need to add algicides, flocculants and other expensive chemicals along with the extra time needed to cure your suddenly unwell pool.

 Our Manufacturers Recommended Range: 30 - 50 ppm